LLNL/CHAI/docs/sphinx/getting_started.rst

-The ``--recursive`` argument is required to ensure that the *BLT* submodule is also checked out.
-BLT is the build system we use for CHAI, and is available on GitHub.
+The ``--recursive`` argument is required to ensure that the *BLT* submodule is also checked out. `BLT <https://github.com/LLNL/BLT>`_ is the build system we use for CHAI.

 ^^^^^^^^^^^^^